dcunited001/dcunited001.github.io/_posts/2018-12-14-what-is-the-soul-a-baseline-for-the-materialist-conception.md

 opened on a computer.
 Individuals in society collectively guide their attention towards memories that are each associated with collections of identities.

+The strategy and tactics of **meme magic** and **viral marketing** are deontic games because it relates to dispersion of memes into social media, understanding how norms will form *before normification occurs*, and how people will orient themselves to norms *as normification occurs*.
+Don't simply believe it because I told you so -- "You have to actually know what you're talking about", *they* said -- so here's crazyman, he'll explain and he's probably got one of those college degree things.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/dTJD2p4ahiM" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+...
+Or check the footnotes for a link to a paper by *men of lettres* -- with squiggles, dots and other symbols you can't read.[^deontic-games] Words!
+"Use your words", they said.
+Personally, I recommend crazyman.
+It's really *not* that hard.

+> Those same people who wrote things you can't read?
+They'll tell you
+> "DC doesn't know what he's talking about" without saying it in a way
+> where I can respond to it.
+Maybe they're mad that they're still
+> paying off $80,000 student loans for degrees whose value apparently
+> doesn't age well.
+Don't get me wrong.
+I'd love to go back to
+> school.
+Being around people who can understand me would be
+> therapeutic beyond anything else I can imagine.
+Is that going to
+> happen?
+No. Does anyone indicate to me that they intend to help me
+> make that happen? *NOOOO!* What if it happens?
+I'll be artificially
+> failed out, all so people with bigger and badder lettres (and
+> student loans!) can say *I never knew what I was talking about*.
+> Sound fun?
+Fuck that fake noise!

 <a name="eternal-torment-of-the-soul-is-a-doxastic-game" />